Platform Why Atrean Pricing Request Private Demo

 Target: RIAs · Wealth Advisors · $50M–$500M

-A well-regarded RIA portfolio management platform — efficient, reliable, and widely used by wealth advisors managing diversified public market portfolios.
+A well-regarded RIA portfolio management platform that is efficient, reliable, and widely used by wealth advisors managing diversified public market portfolios.
 Its architecture, however, was not designed for the complexity of multigenerational family office private market investments.

 Verdict for $100M–$1B FO